FawazQutami/Particle-Swarm-Optimization-PSO/README.md

-# Metahourestics - Continuous Cases:
+# Metahourestics - Continuous Cases
 I have chosen Particle Swarm Optimization (PSO) algorithm, to minimize the functions, because it has some parameters which I can tweak to reach a reasonable solution.

-# Particle Swarm Optimization (PSO):
+# Particle Swarm Optimization (PSO)
 "is a computational method that optimizes a problem by iteratively trying to improve a candidate solution with regard to a given measure of quality.
 It solves a problem by having a population of candidate solutions, here dubbed particles, and moving these particles around in the search-space according to simple mathematical formulae over the particle's position and velocity.
 Each particle's movement is influenced by its local best known position,